RioLi08123/Pi-With-UPS/README.md

-# Companion-Pi
+# Pi 4
-Bitfocus Companion on Raspberry Pi 4 with UPS 3D Case and 9V/12V In 5V Out UPS design by RioLi
+Raspberry Pi 4 with UPS 3D Case and 9V/12V In 5V Out UPS design by RioLi